Mic92/nsattach/README.md

+# nsattach - attach to linux namespaces

-# Fork of nsenter with pseudo tty support
+Fork of nsenter from util-linux with pseudo tty support for interactive usage.

 ## Build